ctaqvist/Knowit-NFK-25/Shared/How to connect to server.md

 IP: 13.60.235.253
 Domain: terrax9.se

-Data: default (right now 80) (with websocket, ws) Streaming inbound port 1234 (with srt)
+Data: default (right now 443) (with websocket, wss) Streaming inbound port 1234 (with srt)
-Streaming outbound port 9000 (with websocket)
+Streaming outbound port 9000 (with websocket, wss)

 ## How rover connects to the server

-For communication the rover should connect with Websocket on port 80.
+For communication the rover should connect with Websocket on port 80 with wss.
-(In future this should be changd to 443)

 ## How app connects to the server

-For communication the app should connect with Websocket on port 80.
+For communication the app should connect with Websocket on port 80 with wss.

 ## How to stream to the server